What Is an NPI number and What Is It Used For?

 The comprehensive guide below will tell you everything you need to know about the National Identity Provider number, including its purpose, who gets an NPI number, how to get it, and a lot more!

 A National Provider Identifier (NPI) number is a unique identifying number assigned to each healthcare provider and organization in the United States.
 As part of the Health Insurance Portability and Accountability Act (HIPAA), NPI was introduced in 1966, meant to enhance the efficiency of electronic health records.
-Now, every healthcare plan and organization, including the Center for Medicare and Medicaid Services (CMS), uses its NPI to manage administrative and financial transactions and process medical payments and claims.
+Every healthcare plan and organization, including the Center for Medicare and Medicaid Services (CMS), uses its NPI to manage administrative and financial transactions and process medical payments and claims.

 What is an NPI number?